tonyatpeking/leela-zero/README.md

 # License

-The code is released under the GPLv3 or later, except for ThreadPool.h, cl2.hpp, half.hpp and the clblast_level3 subdirs, which have specific licenses (compatible with GPLv3) mentioned in those files.
+The code is released under the GPLv3 or later, except for ThreadPool.h, cl2.hpp, half.hpp and the eigen and clblast_level3 subdirs, which have specific licenses (compatible with GPLv3) mentioned in those files.